First Reception Centre, Pournara

 In early 2023, there were approximately 150 persons at Limnes, all in the open section of the Centre of which the majority had received a first instance rejection to their asylum application.

-From mid 2023 until present, the Centre is operating in a section of Kofinou Reception Centre.
-The area allocated for Limnes hosts approximately 200 residents as well as a small number of residents of the Kofinou Center.
+From mid-2023 until present, the Centre is operating in a section of Kofinou Reception Centre.
+The area allocated for Limnes has the capacity to host approximately 300 residents.
 Persons who are admitted to Limnes include:

-In early 2024 the majority of residents in Limnes were persons that have applied for the Assisted Voluntary Return Program.
+In early 2024, the majority of residents in Limnes were persons that had applied for the Assisted Voluntary Return Program.
+However, since March 2024, the Center has been hosting some 160 asylum seekers mainly Syrians.[45]

-Regarding conditions in Limnes these are considered to be generally up to standard.
+Regarding conditions in Limnes (as a section of Kofinou) these are considered to be generally up to standard.
 The section is separated into 3 zones.
 Men are always housed in a different zone separately from women.
 Each family, including single parent families, are provided with a separate container with one bathroom per two adjoining rooms.
 The zone that houses single men, does not have individual bathrooms; instead, there are shared bathrooms.

 [1] For detailed information see the 2021 and 2022 Updates of the AIDA Country Report on Cyprus, available at: https://bit.ly/4aivBFw.